 Expert Guidance through the SSDI/SSI Appeals Process

-- Demonstrate how your condition corresponds with disability listings
+- Demonstrate how your condition corresponds with disability listings; and

-Our lawyers will represent you throughout the appeals process.
-At your hearing, our objective is simple.
-We seek to demonstrate that your medical records, work documents and circumstances prove your disabling condition.
+A Social Security attorney will represent you throughout the appeals process.
+At your hearing, the objective is simple.
+Your attorney will present your medical records, employment documents, and circumstances to prove your disabling condition.

-We will work tirelessly to prove that you cannot “engage in substantial gainful activity (SGA).”
-For you to qualify, your total disability must have lasted, or be expected to last, at least 12 months.
+Your attorney will also work tirelessly to prove that you cannot engage in the substantial gainful activity (SGA), meaning that you are unable to earn more than a set amount per month due to your disability For you to qualify, your total disability must have lasted, or be expected to last at least 12 months.
 Disabilities expected to lead to death may also qualify you for benefits.

 Your disability must be medically determinable.
 Such conditions include: